 Now that fall is here, it would be easy to say, vacation time is over, however, with kids heading back to school and the weather cooling off somewhat, it’s a great time to explore some of the country’s most stunning areas of natural beauty knowing that the crowds won’t be there anymore.
-To give you some inspiration of places to go camping, we’ve put together a list of some of the most popular camping spots based on reviews from those in the travel industry, as well as from people who have found a quiet spot that they’ve fallen in love with while camping in national parks, forests, and other secluded parts of the United States.
+To give you some inspiration on places to go camping, we’ve put together a list of some of the most popular camping spots based on reviews from those in the travel industry, as well as from people who have found a quiet spot that they’ve fallen in love with while camping in national parks, forests, and other secluded parts of the United States.
 Whether you’re looking for the best campgrounds or some luxury camping in a yurt or a tipi, we have some great suggestions for you.
-So stop searching for places to camp near me, keep reading, and go camping in fall!
+So stop searching for places to camp near me, keep reading, and go camping in the fall!

 Visit Acadia National Park, one of the best places to go camping in Maine

-If you ever visit Maine, you’ll see very quickly that this ruggedly beautiful state has so much to offer travelers, and it’s not at all surprising that people from the Pine Tree State often search for a cabin rental near me.
+If you ever visit Maine, you’ll see very quickly that this ruggedly beautiful state has so much to offer travelers, and it’s not at all surprising that people from Pine Tree State often search for a cabin rental near me.
 Spending fall in Acadia National Park camping is the perfect way to enjoy fall in Maine.
 As the foliage turns from green to gold and auburn, you can look forward to enjoying all the great things to do in Acadia National Park.
 From hikes with the chance to see a plethora of wildlife in its natural habitat to boating on lakes, camping in Acadia is the perfect way to enjoy a fall vacation.

 Big Bend National Park; camping in Texas